In Quarterback-Driven NFL, All Eyes on Mahomes Ahead of Conference Championships, According to TheLines

 Jan 18, 2021, 12:24 ET

 LAS VEGAS, Jan.
 18, 2021 /PRNewswire/ -- Like the NFL itself, the NFL's conference championship games will be quarterback-driven.
-In Aaron Rodgers, Tom Brady, Patrick Mahomes, and Jared Allen, the AFC and NFC championship games feature a matchup of two of the greatest to ever play and another featuring the brightest stars of the NFL's younger generation.
+In Aaron Rodgers, Tom Brady, Patrick Mahomes, and Josh Allen, the AFC and NFC championship games feature a matchup of two of the greatest to ever play and another featuring the brightest stars of the NFL's younger generation.
 But in a quarterback-driven league, the health status of a star like Mahomes has the power to create big odds swings, according to TheLines, which tracks odds in the U.S. regulated sports betting market.

 A look at a consensus of the nation's largest legal online sportsbooks — including DraftKings, FanDuel, PointsBet, PlaySugarHouse, BetMGM, Unibet, and William Hill, shows just how quickly things can change.
 With Mahomes in the league's five-step concussion protocol, the Buffalo Bills opened on Sunday night as a 1.5-point favorite over the reigning champions Chiefs.
 But as bettors look to cash in on a favorable line as the status of Mahomes remains uncertain, Kansas City has been bet to a 2.5-point home favorite.
 Mahomes' status may be weighing on the oddsmakers' point total, too.
 In a game featuring two of the top offenses in a historical offensive year, the over/under of 54 points is just the third-highest in the last 10 years of the AFC Championship.